It is possible to maintain your outdoor running routine in the winter, but you must always keep safety top of mind.

 Running All Year Long

 By following these winter running tips, you can maintain your running routine all year long.
-As always, if you experience any aches and pains after exercising, make sure to schedule a complimentary injury screening at your nearest Athletico location.
+As always, if you experience any aches and pains after exercising, make sure to schedule a free assessment at your nearest Athletico location.

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.